- Home |

 Sara Collins:

-I love that you brought up skimming because someone told me a S by it's funeral was this week and someone told me that there was a video played where she apparently said that you can't be a good reader without being a good skimmer.
+I love that you brought up skimming.
+It was A. S. Byatt's funeral this week and someone told me that there was a video played where she apparently said that you can't be a good reader without being a good skimmer.
 I think it is definitely a skill, especially if you've got to read a lot.
 I was a lawyer in my former life, a barrister, so I was used to kind of getting all the lever arch files together the night before court and kind of absorbing material really quickly.
-But with the booker, I had this thing where I felt really aware of the risk of missing something if I did skim and giving every book a kind of fair chance.
+But with the booker, I had this thing where I felt really aware of the risk of missing something if I did skim and you know giving every book a kind of fair chance.
 And so it meant taking it seriously, really reading every book carefully, beginning to end and making sure that I'd thought about whether it had recommended itself to go onto the next stage or not.

 Rihanna Dhillon: